Scream 7: Filming Locations

 The Little Latte Coffee Co

 One of Pine Grove’s most charming dressed-up locations sits right in Dallas’ historic Courthouse Square.
-Bullock’s, located at 33 Courthouse Square, was transformed into The Little Latte for the film, placing Sidney in a spot that quietly doubles as a tribute to Wes Craven.
-In Scream 7, the square itself is rebranded as Craven Plaza — a small but meaningful touch that ties the town’s geography to the franchise’s history.
+Bullock’s, located at 33 Courthouse Square, was transformed into The Little Latte for the film, placing Sidney in a setting that also works as a quiet tribute to Wes Craven.

 Evans’ House